estruyf/blog-content/content/posts/2022-02-22-vs-code-extension-storage-options.md

 In order to work with files (read/write), you can use the `workspace.fs` API.
 The workspace file system API exposes the editors’ built-in file system provider.

-{{< blockquote type="Info" text="Use it whenever you work with complex data like for instance search indexes, databases, or complex JSON data.
+{{< blockquote type="info" text="Use it whenever you work with complex data like for instance search indexes, databases, or complex JSON data.
 Be aware, if you store files to the workspace/solution, the users might be able to edit these.
 If this is not something, you want it might be best to use one of the above options." >}}